Which of the following molecules is chiral? | Channels for Pearson+

 1

-Examine 2-propanol: The structure is CH₃CHOHCH₃.
-The central carbon is bonded to two identical methyl groups (CH₃), so it is not chiral.
+Now, analyze acetone (C₃H₆O): Acetone has a central carbon atom double-bonded to an oxygen atom and bonded to two identical methyl groups (CH₃).
+It lacks an asymmetric carbon atom, so it is not chiral.

-Examine ethanol: The structure is CH₃CH₂OH.
-The carbon atoms in ethanol do not have four different groups attached, so it is not chiral.
+Finally, evaluate 2-butanol (C₄H₉OH): The second carbon atom is bonded to a hydroxyl group (OH), a hydrogen atom (H), a methyl group (CH₃), and an ethyl group (C₂H₅).
+These four different groups make the carbon atom asymmetric, indicating that 2-butanol is chiral.

 Watch next